awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-as-simple-proxy-for-lambda.md

 1. Note the API's **Invoke URL**\.

-### Use Browser and cURL to Test an API with Lambda Proxy Integration<a name="api-gateway-create-api-as-simple-proxy-for-lambda-test-curl"></a>
+### Use browser and cURL to test an API with Lambda proxy integration<a name="api-gateway-create-api-as-simple-proxy-for-lambda-test-curl"></a>

 You can use a browser or [cURL](https://curl.haxx.se/) to test your API\.